-to return home, alone.
-In Milligan's view, the novel contrasts with Belle Epoque "Sapphic" authors, such as Liane de Pougy and Nathalie Barney, who focussed on womenonly environments and glorified love between women.
-Instead, Galzy's work can be considered alongside that of authors such as Lucie Delarus-Mardus and Romaine Brooks, writing largely in the interwar period, who "wholeheartedly rejected this utopic segregated vision of sapphism, and chose to examine lesbian relationships within a wider context".
-Milligan argues that Galzy's novel superimposes an aggressive, penetrative heterosexual relationship over Isabelle and Gladys' bond and that Isabelle can only fully experience her desire for Gladys by fantasising an intimate moment between Gladys and Marien, and superimposing herself over Marien (HGY, p.117-18).
-For Waelti-Waters, Gladys is a spectre of a damned nineteenth-century lesbian who haunts the novel, confirmed by Isabelle's allusion to Baudelaire's Le Femmes Damnées, "impure thoughts", Freud and psychiatry.
-Certainly, Isabelle's feelings for Gladys, and her "murderous rage" at discovering Glady's betrayal, lead to powerful expressions of anger (such as ripping Gladys' dress to shreds, see YGH, pp. 267, 274) that seem to confirm problematic associations of homoeroticism in girls' schools with hysteria.We suggest that Galzy's novel constitutes a fascinating example of ambiguous backward modernism, on several levels.
-First, while Galzy herself frequents the Académie des femmes and exchanged many letters with Nathalie Barney throughout her life, she has chosen to depict not "overt lesbian relationships", but instead a rather confused and isolated young woman.
+In Milligan's view, the novel contrasts with Belle Epoque "Sapphic" authorized on womenthors, such as Liane de Pougy and Nathalie Barney, who focussed on womenonly environments and glorified love between women.
+Instead, Galzy's work can be considered alongside that of authors such as Lucie Delarus-Mardus and Romaine Brooks, writing largely in the interwar period, who "whole-heartedly rejected this utopic segregated vision of sapphism, and chose to examine lesbian relationships within a wider context".
+Milligan argues that Galzy's novel superimposes an aggressive, penetrative heterosexual relationship over Isabelle and Gladys' bond and that Isabelle can only fully experience her desire for Gladys by fantasising an intimate moment between Gladys and Marien, and superimposing herself over Marien (HGY, p.117-18).37 For Waelti-Waters, Gladys is a spectre of a damned nineteenth-century lesbian who haunts the novel, confirmed by Isabelle's allusion to Baudelaire's Le wno naunts the novel, confirmed by Isabelle's allusion to Baudelaire's Le Femmes Damnées, "impure thoughts", Freud and psychiatry.38 Certainly, Isabelle's feelings for Gladys, and her "murderous rage" at discovering Glady's betrayal, lead to powerful expressions of anger (such as ripping Gladys' dress to shreds, see YGH, pp. 267, 274) that seem to confirm problematic associations of homoeroticism in girls' schools with hysteria.39 We suggest that Galzy's novel constitutes a fascinating example of ambiguous backward modernism, on several levels.
+First, while Galzy herself frequents the Académie des femmes and exchanged many letters with Nathalie Barney throughout her life,40 she has chosen to depict not "overt lesbian relationships" 41 but inlife,40 she has chosen to depict not "overt lesbian relationships",41 but instead a rather confused and isolated young woman.
 Isabelle finds herself in an all-female school, one which allows her some degree of freedom, but it